 Default risk asks whether obligations may ultimately go unpaid.
 Refinancing wall risk is narrower.
 It focuses on the vulnerability created when near-term maturities require repeated access to external funding on a compressed timetable.
 A borrower can face refinancing wall pressure before default is imminent, especially if it still has cash reserves, asset-sale capacity, or some room to negotiate new financing.

-This is why the concept belongs in the pre-default zone of credit stress.
-It captures the stage where balance-sheet strain is becoming more visible because debt must be renewed under changed market conditions, even if the borrower has not yet crossed into outright distress.
+It sits in the pre-default zone of credit stress.
+Balance-sheet strain becomes more visible because debt must be renewed under changed market conditions, even if the borrower has not yet crossed into outright distress.

 What makes a maturity wall more dangerous